-- 60 H, the position and amplitude of the $\delta$ functions can be understood as to indicate where the convoluted function H, should be duplicated before summation (see the grey components in the right part of Fig. 1).
-The deconvolution consists in reverting the effect of the convolution of a given function.
-The symbols $\oslash F$ is sometimes used to represent the process reversing the effect of $\bigotimes F$ .
-But what seems to be a simple division is misleading because, in reality, the $\bigotimes$ symbol stands for an integral which has no general inverse.
-One should, instead, look for an inverse of the F function - and replace the deconvolution operator with the convolution with an inverse function $\otimes 1/F(J)$ .
-An alternative is to operate in the time domain but the simplicity of the division is compensated by the difficulty of dealing with division by zero.
-Whether it is applied in the time or frequency domain, deconvolution is a difficult process prone to produce noise and artifacts.
+The deconvolution consists in reversing the effect of the convolution of a given function.
+The symbol $\oslash F$ is sometimes used to represent the process reversing the effect of $\otimes F$ .
+However, what seems to be a simple division is misleading because, in reality, the $\otimes$ symbol stands for an integral which has no general inverse.
+One should, instead, look for an inverse of the F function and replace the deconvolution operator with the convolution with an inverse function $\otimes 1/F(J)$ .
+An alternative is to operate in the time domain, but the simplicity of the division is compensated for by the difficulty in dealing with division by zero.

+Whether it is applied in the time or frequency domain, deconvolution is a difficult process prone to producing noise and artifacts.
 The low efficiency of image deblurring is a reminder of this fundamental difficulty.
-In the field of NMR, methods improving the spectral lineshape (relaxation and field inhomogeneity) were developed in the group of Gareth A. Morris under the general - 70 framework known as Reference Deconvolution, (Morris et al., 1997;Morris, 2002) but the difficulty to automate them makes deconvolution disappointingly disregarded.
-We shall not discuss, here, the deconvolution of spectral lineshape but concentrate on the deconvolution of the effect of coupling interactions called "multiplet-structure deconvolution".
-Following developments in the time domain (Le Parco et al., 1992;Bothner-By and Dadok, 1987;Prost et al., 2006) the frequency domain became more popular to avoid the back-and-forth Fourier transformation.
-This branch of research started in the '80s in the group of R. - 75 Freeman (del Río Portilla et al., 1994) continued in the '90s in G. Bodenhausen's group (Huber and Bodenhausen, 1993a, b;Jeannerat, 2000;Jeannerat and Bodenhausen, 1999) and continued to resonate when the ACCA method (Cobas et al., 2005) was developed for Mestrelab's software Mnova.
-This paper presents a follow up of one published in 1999 (Jeannerat and Bodenhausen, 1999) which showed how to effectively.
+In the field of NMR, methods improving the spectral line shape (relaxation and field inhomogeneity) were developed in the group of Gareth A. Morris under the general framework known as reference deconvolution (Morris et al., 1997; Morris, 2002), but the difficulty in automating them makes deconvolution disappointingly disregarded.
+We shall not discuss, here, the deconvolution of spectral line shapes but shall concentrate on the deconvolution of the effect of coupling interactions called "multiplet-structure deconvolution".
+Following developments in the time domain (Le Parco et al., 1992; Bothner-By and Dadok, 1987; Prost et al., 2006), the frequency domain became more popular to avoid the back-and-forth Fourier transformation.
+This branch of research started in the 1980s in the group of R. Freeman (del Río Portilla et al., 1994), continued in the 1990s in Geoffrey Bodenhausen's group (Huber and Bodenhausen, 1993a, b; Jeannerat, 2000; Jeannerat and Bodenhausen, 1999) and continued to resonate when the ACCA method (Cobas et al., 2005) was developed for Mestrelab's software Mnova.

-This paper presents a follow-up of one published in 1999 (Jeannerat and Bodenhausen, 1999) which showed how to effectively use a set of inverse function of F to obtain, through a recursive procedure (Novič and Bodenhausen, 2002), the list of the so coupling constants and the lineshape G. The inverse function $M(J^)$ , reminiscent of the set of $\delta$ functions seen in the '90s (del Río Portilla et al., 1994) is discussed in the next paragraph.
-While earlier work focused on the simplification of simple doublet, we will present applications to the deconvolution of structures originating from the coupling with partners with S > 1/2, and deal with partially overlapping multiplet structures.
-It is generally limited to the analysis of first-order multiplets but a method to accommodate some "roof effect" is discussed (i.e. deal with the unequal amplitude of the two lines of doublets caused by second-order effects, see §1.7) and turn it into an advantage to determine, in favorable cases, the chemical shifts of the coupling partners.
+This paper presents a follow-up of one published in 1999 (Jeannerat and Bodenhausen, 1999) which showed how to effectively use a set of inverse functions of F to obtain, through a recursive procedure (Novič and Bodenhausen, 2002), the list of the coupling constants and the line shape G. The inverse function $M(J^)$ , reminiscent of the set of $\delta$ functions seen in the 1990s (del Río Portilla et al., 1994), is discussed in the next paragraph.
+While earlier work focused on the simplification of a simple doublet, we will present applications to the deconvolution of structures originating from the coupling with partners with S > 1/2 and deal with partially overlapping multiplet structures.
+It is generally limited to the analysis of first-order multiplets, but a method to accommodate some "roof effects" is discussed (i.e. deal with the unequal amplitude of the two lines of doublets caused by secondorder effects; see Sect.
+1.7) and turns it into an advantage to determine, in favourable cases, the chemical shifts of the coupling partners.